GoogleChrome/web.dev/src/site/content/en/blog/building-split-text-animations/index.md

 ---

-In this post I want to share thinking on ways to solve split text animations and interactions for the web that is minimal, accessible and works across browsers.
+In this post I want to share thinking on ways to solve split text animations and interactions for the web that are minimal, accessible, and work across browsers.
 Try the [demo](https://gui-challenges.web.app/split-text/dist/).

 <figure class="w-figure w-figure--fullbleed">